-- Current employees: You can make changes to your benefits during Open Enrollment, usually held in the fall.
-You can make changes outside of Open Enrollment if you have a qualifying life event, such as adding or terminating a same-sex domestic partnership.
+- Current fully benefits-eligible employees: You can make changes if you have a qualifying life event, such as adding or terminating a same-sex domestic partnership.
 Learn more on the Family Status Change website.

 To enroll your same-sex domestic partner for benefits, he or she must meet these eligibility rules: